Blazers Playoff Odds: Can Portland Trail Blazers Still Make 2017 NBA Playoffs?

 As previously reported by the Inquisitr, if the Portland Trail Blazers are the No. 8 seed, the team would have a first-round playoff series against the Golden State Warriors.
 That would be a tough matchup for the Blazers, as they have already been swept in the season-series.
 Having to deal with Steph Curry, Draymond Green, Klay Thompson, and Kevin Durant would be a tough task for any opponent.
 The San Antonio Spurs have nearly caught the Warriors in the standings, though, so maybe a shakeup in the final standings could be in store for the Western Conference.

 The Blazers already own three first-round picks in the 2017 NBA Draft after working out trades with the Denver Nuggets and Cleveland Cavaliers.
-The pick acquired from the Nuggets belonged to the Memphis Grizzlies before an earlier trade took place, so it will come up later in that round.
+The pick acquired from the Nuggets had belonged to the Memphis Grizzlies before an earlier trade took place, so it will come up later in that round.
 If the Cavs finish with the third-best record in the NBA, then that selection will take place at No. 28.
 Now it all depends on how the Blazers finish as to where their own pick will fall.
 If the team makes it to the postseason, it will drop out of the lottery range and be No. 15 at best in the draft order.

 There are still a lot of games left to be played in the current NBA season, meaning anything can happen.
 The trio of Damian Lillard, CJ McCollum, and Jusuf Nurkic has looked good in recent games.
 If Allen Crabbe, Noah Vonleh, Meyers Leonard, Maurice Harkless, and Shabazz Napier can continue playing inspired basketball, the Blazers’ playoff odds could keep improving over the next few weeks.
-The Portland Trail Blazers’ schedule provides a lot of favorable matchups down the stretch and it may simply fall on the team to perform well in the clutch.
+The Portland Trail Blazers’ schedule provides a lot of favorable matchups down the stretch, and it may simply fall on the team to perform well in the clutch.

 [Featured Image by Steve Dykes/Getty Images]